zac7777/Entropy/Entropy/Structure/Maths Rules.md

 	- Have player effects always take priority over non-player sources, then if two player effects come in to conflict they may decide between them, and the game master may decide the priority of non-player effects
 	- Let your Game Master decide all priorities based on what is fair, or what would make sense within the world

+- If an AP or EP cost would be reduced to less than one, it is reduced to one instead

 #gameInformation